jmq06/starter-academic2/content/authors/admin/_index.md

 title: Jamie Quinn
 email: ""
 ---
-Dr. Jamie Quinn is a research scientist in the Florida Center for Reading Research at Florida State University.
-She is the psychometrician and data analyst for the [Reach Every Reader project ](https://reacheveryreader.gse.harvard.edu/)funded by the Chan Zuckerberg Initiative and a methodologist for the [Quantitative Methodology and Innovation Division](qmi.fsu.edu) at FCRR.
-Before joining FCRR in 2017, she served as a Postdoctoral Research Fellow at The University of Texas at Austin under the mentoring of Greg Roberts and Sharon Vaughn in the Meadows Center for Preventing Educational Risk.
+I'm a research scientist in the Florida Center for Reading Research at Florida State University.
+I currently serve as data manager and data analyst for the [Reach Every Reader project ](https://reacheveryreader.gse.harvard.edu/)funded by the Chan Zuckerberg Initiative and a methodologist for the [Quantitative Methodology and Innovation Division](qmi.fsu.edu) at FCRR.
+Before joining FCRR in 2017, I was a Postdoctoral Research Fellow at The University of Texas at Austin under the mentoring of Greg Roberts and Sharon Vaughn in the Meadows Center for Preventing Educational Risk.

-Dr. Quinn is starting the Interdisciplinary Data Science Masters Program as a Computer Science Major at FSU in Fall 2021 to further her computer programming and data science learning.
+I am a current student in the Interdisciplinary Data Science Masters Program as a Computer Science Major at FSU.

-Outside of work she enjoys spending time with her husband, watching sports of all kinds, reading sci-fi and fantasy novels, weightlifting and running, and cuddling with her two cats.
+Outside of work I enjoy spending time with my husband, watching sports of all kinds, reading sci-fi and fantasy novels, weightlifting and running, and cuddling with my two cats.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV here{{< /staticref >}} or my {{< staticref "uploads/resume2.pdf" "newtab" >}}brief resume here{{< /staticref >}}.